MBApplications/application-at-tui-cruises/README.md

 - data visualization with Web-UI (Django or Dash, example: https://dash.gallery/dash-opioid-epidemic/)
 - dockerization of an equivalent main.py, exposing web-UI to intranet of TUI company
 - improved branch-management and connection to Kanban-board (agiles management)
-- improved object-oriented structure (classes, subclasses, modules) and sustainable coding (markdown-description, improved commit-messages etc.)
+- improved object-oriented structure (classes, subclasses, modules)
+- sustainable coding (markdown-description, improved commit-messages, comments in code etc.)

 # Contributions
-This project has only contributer, which is the applicant himself.
+This project has only one contributer, who is the applicant himself.

 # Acknowledgments
-Data obtained from TUI Cruises GmbH in the context of an application for an internship as a data scientist.
+Data obtained from TUI Cruises GmbH in context of an application for an internship as a data scientist.